hadley/adv-r/Rcpp.md

 So

-* `NumericVector` -> `double`: stored as an NaN, and preserved.
-Most numerical operations will behave as you expect, but logical comparisons will not.
-See below for more details.

 * `IntegerVector` -> `int`: stored as the smallest integer.
 If you leave as is, it will be preserved, but no C++ operations are aware of the missingness: `evalCpp('NA_INTEGER + 1')` gives -2147483647.

 * `CharacterVector` -> `std::string`: the string "NA"

 * `LogicalVector` -> `bool`: TRUE

+* `NumericVector` -> `double`: stored as an NaN, and preserved.
+Most numerical operations will behave as you expect, but logical comparisons will not.
+See below for more details.
-If you're working with doubles, depending on your problem, you may be able to get away with ignoring missing values and working with NaNs.
-R's missing values are a special type of the IEEE 754 floating point number NaN (not a number).
-That means if you coerce them to `double` or `int` in your C++ code, they will behave like regular NaN's.

-In a logical context they always evaluate to FALSE:
+If you're working with doubles, you may be able to get away with ignoring missing values and working with NaN (not a number).
+R's missing values are a special type of the IEEE 754 floating point number NaN.
+That means if you coerce them to `double` in your C++ code, they will behave like regular NaN's.
+That means, in a logical context they always evaluate to FALSE:

     evalCpp("NAN == 1")
     evalCpp("NAN < 1")